Artist Statement

 2014 - MA in Sustainable Textile design from Chelsea College of Arts and Design, London

-2003 - Masters in Apparel and Textile Design from NID (Nationl Institute of Design, India)
+2003 - Masters (PGDP) in Apparel and Textile Design from NID (Nationl Institute of Design, India)

 Exhibitions